-The Indigo Trust is a UK-based grant making foundation that works to create a world of active, informed citizens and responsive, accountable governments that together drive positive change in society.
-It is part of the Sainsbury Family Charitable Trusts (SFCT).
+The Indigo Trust is a UK-based grant-making foundation that is part of the Sainsbury Family Charitable Trusts (SFCT).

-Indigo’s charity number is 1075920 and the annual report is available by clicking this link.
+Indigo is registered with the Charity Commission for England and Wales (charity number 1075920), where you can find our latest annual report and accounts.
 You can also find copies of the charitable trust deed and registered charity index report by clicking the links.
 It should be noted that Indigo has no segregated investments in oil and gas and exposure to these areas in co-mingled funds will never exceed 5% of the Trust’s total investments, although we aim for less than 1% exposure.
-We will continue to assess opportunities to further divest from fossil fuels and invest in climate solutions.